FIXTradingCommunity/fix-orchestra-spec/v1-1/orchestra_spec.md

 ### Discriminator fields

-**[ISSUE (Don): A topic for mapping discussion: in ISO 20022 they have a commonly used datatype called identifier set that serves the same purpose.
+**[ISSUE 12 (Don): A topic for mapping discussion: in ISO 20022 they have a commonly used a datatype called "identifier set" that serves the same purpose.
 The discriminator is a member of the datatype.
 The difference is that the structured datatype belongs to a single field, not across two fields as in tag value encoding.]**

 FIX contains fields for which its value domain is modified by another field.
 This is variously called a choice, discriminated union, tagged